KevinVerre/kevins-guide-to-git/README.txt

 Topic 5.
 Rebase

 Rebase is a powerful command that advanced Git users can use.
 It allows you to re-write the git commit history and juggle around commits.
-More on this coming soon.
+You can even sort of edit a commit by replacing creating a replacement commit for it.
+(A commit can't really be edited, it can only be removed and replaced).

+Rebase allows you to take one or more commits and re-apply them (with new changes) to the current branch.
+For example, you can use rebase to re-order the commits in a branch.
+You can also use rebase to move commits from one branch to another.

+You can read more about rebase in Git's documentation "git rebase --help".